Tempering stochastic density functional theory: Methodology

-As a result of using stochastic orbitals, the sDFT density and associated observables have two contributions to the errors.
-First, the usual stochastic fluctuations that scale as ${\rm O}(N_{s}^{-\frac{1}{2}}).$ But in addition, there is also a systematic deviation which scales as ${\rm O}(N_{s}^{-1})$ that appears due to the nonlinear SCF procedure (essentially, because the filtering operator applied on each orbital depends on the density, which itself depends on the set of filtered orbitals).
+As a result of using stochastic orbitals, the sDFT density and associated observables have two additional types of errors.
+One is the usual stochastic fluctuations that scale as ${\rm O}(N_{s}^{-\frac{1}{2}})$, but in addition, there is a systematic deviation which scales as ${\rm O}(N_{s}^{-1})$ that appears due to the nonlinear SCF procedure (the filtering operator applied on each orbital depends on the density, which itself depends on the set of filtered orbitals).

-Increasing the number of sampling, $N_{s},$ will decrease both type of errors, at the cost of additional work.
+Increasing the number of sampling orbitals, $N_{s},$ will decrease both types of errors, at the cost of additional work.